newsworthy39/php-mysqladmin-rest/README.md

 ## Security and authentication

-We use JWT tokens, to our API'see [Docs about Authentication](https://github.com/newsworthy39/php-mysqladmin-rest/docs/)
+JWT is used to protect the APIs.
+See [docs about Authentication](https://github.com/newsworthy39/php-mysqladmin-rest/docs/authentication.md)

 ## Dotenv-files